Reducing the environmental impact

 Not all tobacco farmers need wood for their operations, but where they do we encourage farmers to source it from woodlands grown for fuel supply purposes and to plant trees to supply their own needs.
 The trees are usually grown alongside tobacco farms as an environmentally sustainable crop.

-We are also encouraging some of our contracted farmers to cure their tobacco with appropriate, locally available alternative fuels.
-These can include gas, sawdust, coal, candlenut shells or liquid petroleum gas, as well as coffee or rice paddy husks.
+We are also encouraging some of our contracted farmers to cure their tobacco with appropriate, locally available alternative fuels, such as candlenut shells and rice paddy husks.
 All fuels have environmental impacts, so we are also evaluating ways to minimise fuel consumption, for example by using innovative designs for curing barns.